 Wouldn’t it be awesome to quit your nine-to-five office job and go explore the world?
-You are dreaming of an independent lifestyle, that allows you to work remotely and make money while travelling?
+Living an independent lifestyle that allows you to work remotely and make money while traveling?
 What you are looking for is the Digital Nomad Lifestyle.

 Born within the last two decades of the 20th Century, we grew up with rapidly developing technology, open borders and the urge to travel and see the world.
 In consequence, to work remotely and live a digital nomad lifestyle has become the non-plus-ultra when it comes to dream jobs these days.

 This article is dedicated to all of you want who feel like hearing the words ‘routine’ and ‘contract’ could cause claustrophobic symptoms or allergic reactions.
 It goes to everyone who agrees that being stuck in a nine-to-five office job sounds like the worst nightmare of their shiny day dreams.

 Contrary to all the skepticism you might be experiencing from family, friends or the internet, I would like to encourage you to follow your dreams and live the digital nomad lifestyle.
 Here is why:

 Sleep and get up when you want.

 This one is obvious.
 Not having to get up in the morning to be at work at a certain time means you can mute your alarm endlessly.
 The average office worker has to drag himself away from this comfortable cozy piece of soft fabric and make his way to the uncomfortable office chair to which he will be tied to for the rest of the day.
 But YOU could decide to stay in bed for a tiny bit longer.
 Does that alone not sound tempting enough?

 Which leads me to my second point.
 Not only can you work when you want, you can also work where you want.
 Out of bed, lying on the ground of your apartment, in the grass of the nearby park.
 You could be typing away in a cute little street café sipping on your café latte or chai tea.